Ziad235/FederatedLearning-RA/README.md

 ## Research Hypothesis

-Using synthetic data on a given machine learning model in a Federated Learning enviornment results in a statistically significant decrease in the total number of iterations and computational time needed for global model convergence while still maintaining a comparable accuracy[^1] to the global model that was achieved without the use of synthetic data.
+Using synthetic data on a given machine learning model in a Federated Learning environment results in a statistically significant decrease in the total number of iterations and computational time needed for global model convergence while still maintaining a comparable accuracy[^1] to the global model that was achieved without the use of synthetic data.

 [^1]: The differences between the final global model's performance when using synthetic data and not using synthetic data are statistically insignificant.

 ## Research Methods

-### Enviornment Setup
+### Environment Setup
 To create a Federated Learning enviornment, I used [TensorFlow Federated API](https://www.tensorflow.org/federated/api_docs/python/tff).

 ### Machine Learning Model
-I used a logisitc regression model as the main machine learning model for each client (linear regression was used in the original paper). <br />
+I used a logistic regression model as the main machine learning model for each client (linear regression was used in the original paper). <br />

 ### Synthetic Data Generator
 To generate the synthetic data, I automated the process of using the synthpop (non-parametric) synthetic data generator that can be found in this [repository](https://github.com/hazy/synthpop).

 ### Credibility of Final Global Model
-To have concrete criterea for global model convergence, I used Binary Cross Entropy and Categorical Cross Entropy (which are Logistic Loss functions for binary and categorical classification, rspectively). <br />
+To have concrete criteria for global model convergence, I used Binary Cross Entropy and Categorical Cross Entropy (which are Logistic Loss functions for binary and categorical classification, respectively). <br />

-Within those loss (cost) functions, I incroporated elastic-net regularization in order to enhance model accuracy, and I used gradient descent to optimize the choice of model parameters with each client-server iteration. <br />
+Within those loss (cost) functions, I incorporated elastic-net regularization in order to enhance model accuracy, and I used gradient descent to optimize the choice of model parameters with each client-server iteration. <br />

 ### Global Model Metrics
 To have concrete evidence that validates or invalidates the hypothesis, I used a total of 5 metrics to compare final results.